pclaypoole/Financial-Planning/README.md

 ### Part 2 - Retirement Planning

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then run Monte Carlo simulations to project the portfolio performance at `30` years.
-You will then use the Monte Carlo data to answer questions about the portfolio.
+Use the Alpaca API to fetch historical closing prices for a retirement portfolio and then run Monte Carlo simulations to project the portfolio performance at `30` years.
+You will then use the Monte Carlo data to analyze the portfolio.

-Follow the steps outlined in the starter notebook to complete the following.
+Complete the following:

 #### Monte Carlo Simulation